MEL - YTO

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-These are the cheapest deals for flights from Melbourne to Toronto currently on KAYAK along with options from the most popular airlines KAYAK users selected for this route.
+Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Melbourne to Toronto that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.

 Recent return flight deals from Melbourne to Toronto

-Recommended round-trip deals departing in the coming months from the most popular airlines that fly from Melbourne to Toronto.
+KAYAK's recommended return flight deals from the most popular airlines that fly from Melbourne to Toronto.

 Choose your dates